SEO Research

 The first screen should make three things obvious within seconds.

-- Does the homepage headline describe the product, not just the ambition?
+• Does the headline describe the product, not just the ambition?

 Bad startup messaging usually sounds impressive in a pitch room and useless on a webpage.